My zone

 ENDING

-There are more such small situations in the family, which are completely different for the mother and different for the father.
-Most importantly, the children feel good about it and the family system works for them, perfectly well.
-As a summary, an example conversation between two men:
+In families, these small situations arise, completely different for the mother and the father.
+Most importantly, the children feel comfortable with this, and the family system works perfectly for them.
+To summarize, here’s a sample conversation between two men:

 “Your Mom is mad at me because I’m lazy.”